-- Carefully differentiated, high quality teaching e.g. learning tasks may be broken down into small manageable chunks, memory prompts and concrete resources will be provided as needed, language may need to be simplified or teaching may need to be presented in a different way.
-Teaching Assistants are used effectively to promote independence of all children within that class. - Teachers initially identify children they have concerns about through pupil progress meetings.
-This is a discussion with the SENCo which allows teachers to reflect on the needs of the children within their class and then plan how they will adapt their teaching methods, including what they will put in place to support the child.
-A Learning Plan will be put in place to support this.
+- Carefully adapted, high quality teaching e.g. learning tasks may be broken down into small manageable chunks, memory prompts and concrete resources will be provided as needed, language may need to be simplified or teaching may need to be presented in a different way. - Teachers initially identify children they have concerns about through ongoing assessment.
+Teachers reflect on the needs of the children within their class and then plan how they will adapt their teaching methods, including what they will put in place to support the child.
+If this initial provision does not lead to improved progress, a discussion will take place with the SENCo and a Learning Plan will be put in place to further support this.
 This will be shared with parents and initial conversations begin to take place to gather useful information that may help school to support the child.
 This is monitored by the SENCo to promote high quality teaching. - Children who have fallen behind age related expectations may be part of an intervention group to target the aspects of learning they have not yet understood.
 This could be through daily 'precision teaching' in class or a daily small group which meets outside of the classroom.
 When children are extracted from the classroom then their progress is expected to 'accelerate' and this is monitored closely.